Control variates for variance-reduced ratio of means estimators: Introduction

-The approximate control variates method extends the standard control variates approach to cases where the mean of the auxiliary variable is unknown, estimating it from additional samples.
-It is also referred to as Multi-Fidelity Monte Carlo (MFMC) \cite{cannamela_controlled_2008} \cite{gorodetsky_generalized_2020} \cite{kim_parametric_2024}: the output of a computationally cheaper lower-fidelity model is used as a control variate to improve the estimation on the output of a more accurate high-fidelity model.
+The approximate control variates method extends the standard "exact" control variates approach to cases where the mean of the auxiliary variable is unknown, estimating it from additional samples.
+It is also referred to as Multi-Fidelity Monte Carlo (MFMC) \cite{cannamela_controlled_2008, gorodetsky_generalized_2020, kim_parametric_2024}: the output of a computationally cheaper lower-fidelity model is used as a control variate to improve the estimation on the output of a more accurate high-fidelity model.
 Since both models approximate the same underlying quantity, their outputs are often highly correlated, which enables efficient variance reduction through control variates. \\

+In this work, we focus on ratio of means estimation for real random variables.
+Among numerous applications, the ratio of means estimator is a quantity of interest with various structural roles across a wide range of disciplines.
+It is used to estimate proportions, such as in aircraft design \cite{meheut_strut_braced_2024} and epidemiology via incidence and mortality rates \cite{ferlay_estimates_2007}.
+It also naturally arises when estimating conditional expectations, as seen in reliability analysis via the Conditional Value-at-Risk (CVAR) \cite{hong_monte_2014} and self-normalized importance sampling \cite{bugallo_adaptive_2017}.
+Finally, the estimator is well-suited for financial ratio analysis \cite{lin_financial_2011}.
+These examples are illustrative rather than exhaustive, highlighting the ratio of means estimator's ubiquity across diverse fields.

-In this work, we focus on ratio of means estimation, a quantity of interest in many applications.
-The standard approach consists of estimating the numerator and denominator separately by Monte Carlo, and then taking their ratio.
-This estimator has been analysed in \cite{cochran_sampling_1977}.
-The control variates approach can be applied to both components to reduce variance.
-To the best of our knowledge, \cite{gordon_efficient_1982} is the only work specifically extending the method to ratio of means estimation, by setting the numerator coefficient to its classical value, the one minimizing variance for a single mean, and optimizing the denominator coefficient to minimize the ratio variance.
+The standard approach to estimate ratios of means consists of estimating the numerator and denominator separately by Monte Carlo, and then taking their ratio.
+This estimator has been analyzed in \cite[Chapter 6]{cochran_sampling_1977}.
+The control variates method can be applied to both components of the ratio of means estimator to reduce variance.
+To the best of our knowledge, \cite{gordon_efficient_1982} is the only work specifically extending the method to ratio of means estimation, by setting the numerator coefficient to its classical value, the one that minimizes the variance of a single mean, and optimizing the denominator coefficient to minimize the approximated ratio variance.